mph-/lcapy/doc/tutorials.rst

 Fully differential opamps are useful for converting differential signals to single ended signals and vice-versa.
-They are also useful for amplifiying differential signals and changing the common-mode voltage.
+They are also useful for amplifying differential signals and changing the common-mode voltage.

 In Lcapy a fully differential opamp is defined using the notation of a